 Exec

-The exec input plugin, allows to execute external program and collects event logs.
+The Exec input plugin lets you execute external programs and collects event logs.

-WARNING: Because this plugin invokes commands via a shell, its inputs are subject to shell metacharacter substitution.
+This plugin invokes commands using a shell.
+Its inputs are subject to shell metacharacter substitution.
 Careless use of untrusted input in command arguments could lead to malicious command execution.

 Container support

-This plugin will not function in all the distroless production images as it needs a functional /bin/sh which is not present.
-The debug images use the same binaries so even though they have a shell, there is no support for this plugin as it is compiled out.
+The debug images use the same binaries so even though they have a shell, there is no support for this plugin as it's compiled out.

 The plugin supports the following configuration parameters: